Blog

 In this article, we will look into what constitutes a privacy policy and how you can craft a GDPR-compliant privacy policy for your cloud-hosted company.

-GDPR privacy policy is a public document that states how your cloud-hosted company processes the personal data of its users and other interested parties, and how data protection principles are applied.
+GDPR privacy policy (also called GDPR Privacy Notice) is a public document that states how your cloud-hosted company processes the personal data of its users and other interested parties, and how data protection principles are applied.

 According to the GDPR, cloud-hosted companies must create a privacy policy that should: